skycoin/skycoin/cmd/hardware-wallet/README.md

    - [hidapi.dll](https://github.com/libusb/hidapi/releases)

 2. Place both DLLs in:
-   - Same directory as `skyhw-daemon.exe`, OR
+   - Same directory as `skyhw.exe`, OR
    - `C:\Windows\System32\`, OR
    - Any directory in your PATH